 No Loud Music

 Congratulations!
 You’ve booked your favourite wedding band!
-Melbourne venues, particularly those in residential areas, often have decibel limits for wedding entertainment.
+Melbourne venues, particularly those in residential areas, often have decibel limits for wedding entertainers Sydney.
 Find out exactly what these limits are, who is responsible for measuring them, and if the venue provides a properly-calibrated decibel meter.

 Some venues have decibel restrictions only after a particular hour, or on certain days.
 Don’t be scared off by over-generalised reviews or marketing materials until you’ve confirmed the rules with the venue manager.

-If you decide to go with a noise-restricted venue, be sure you inform your wedding singers.
+If you decide to go with a noise-restricted venue, be sure you inform your wedding singers Melbourne.

 Set End Time